trutadan/University-Work/Semester 5/Formal Languages and Compiler Design/lab03/README.md

 Details:
-ST.out should give information about the data structure used in representation If there exists an error the program should give a description and the location (line and token)
+ST.out should give information about the data structure used in representation;
+If there exists an error the program should give a description and the location (line and token).